AdamBoley/Project-Beergate/README.md

 After some consideration of the Review model, I decided to make the hops field optional with `blank=True, null=True`, and modifying the label in forms.py to notify the user that adding the hops is not mandatory.
 This change was made because I considered that if a user is adding a beer review via a mobile devide when they are in, for example, a pub drinking a draught beer, determining the hops used in the beer would be difficult.
 Making this a mandatory field would annoy the user, as they would be unable to submit the form because they would be unable to supply information they would not have ready access to.
 I did consider removing the hops field entirely, but this would require the additional step of modifying the SearchResults view, which can construct its queryset using the hops field.
 This prompted the consideration that having more fields to search against is better than having fewer, even if the hops field would be rarely searched against.

 When I improved the HTML code in the index and search_results templates, I did not like the fact that the `first`, `previous`, `next` and `last` buttons disappeared if they were not needed.
 Though the unordered list element stayed in the same place, it looked like it was moving around when navigating between pagination pages as the aforementioned buttons appeared and disappeared.
 I decided to fix this by applying templating language else clauses to the `page_obj.has_previous` and `page_obj.has_next` conditionals.
 These else clauses contain similar code but have disabled anchor elements with inactive href attributes.
 I find that this helps maintain a consistent style across all paginated pages, and across the site generally.

+One of my goals was to display the number of comments attached to a review on each review card in the index, search_results and user_reviews pages.
+Initially, this proved to be deceptively simple - injecting the number of comments with `{{ review.comments.count }}` was sufficient.
+However, this counts the total number of comments regardless of approval status.
+I considered that this could be misleading, since the total number of comments on a review could be 3, but only 2 could be approved, and hence only those 2 would be displayed.
+This would mislead users, and could damage the user experience.
+This issue will go into the [Future Work](#future-work) section, to be solved at a later date.

 ## Ordering
 11/9/22: